James Gregg Herman

 ARTIST STATEMENT

 The inspiration for Light Wedge was the sundial form.
-A sundial casts a shadow by a vertical rod or wedge called a gnomon to tell the time.
+A sundial casts a shadow by a vertical rod or wedge called a gnomon to tell the time in a specific location.
 In this sculpture light itself becomes the main gnomon and the random holes allow light to create many gnomon rays of light.
-The Sentinels I & II are symbolic protectors.
-Both have an oculus at the top and multiple oculi below indicating a high degree of watchfulness.
-Embark V uses the patterns of bark to make a map of an imagined terrain.
+This is my way of making a form in which the multiplicity of time could be considered.
+Rather than a linear idea of time in a specific place I am thinking about personal time, biological time, ecological time as well as the social and cultural aspects.

 BIOGRAPHY